-- Ensure successful communication strategies, educational resources, and materials support, engage and educate local diverse and vulnerable communities. - Ensure Listos California Grant Program Subrecipients and partners have the technical assistance needed to support their outreach and education efforts. - Oversee the use of campaign funds and collaborate with all Listos California Grant Program Subrecipients, campaign entities, subcontractors, consultants, and experts engaged to deliver on the various needs of this project. - Propose an initial budget estimate on how to spend these resources and include administrative costs to cover staffing, travel, hard costs, etc. to administer the funding. - Ensure target communities have access to linguistically and culturally appropriate content, amplify emergency preparedness messaging statewide, and coordinate with other campaign entities to inform and shape the development, delivery, and use of materials. - Provide critical resources and materials to support, leverage and ensure the success of all campaign entities and their priorities.
+- Ensure successful communication strategies, educational resources, and materials support, engage and educate local diverse and vulnerable communities. - Ensure Listos California partners have the technical assistance as needed to support their outreach and education efforts. - Oversee the use of campaign funds and collaborate with Cal OES staff, community partners, campaign entities, subcontractors, consultants, and experts engaged to deliver on the various needs of this project. - Propose an initial budget estimate on how to spend these resources and include administrative costs to cover staffing, travel, hard costs, etc. to administer the funding. - Track budget expenses on a monthly basis. - Provide a system to trigger decisions on overspending or underspending. - Ensure target communities have access to linguistically and culturally appropriate content, amplify emergency preparedness messaging statewide, and coordinate with other campaign entities to inform and shape the development, delivery, and use of materials.

-- Convene focus groups, listening sessions, and/or workgroups to better understand the needs of individuals and families experiencing homelessness before, during, and after disasters. - a.
-Technical Assistance Efforts
+- Maintain and update the Listos California website, including images, content, user experience, among other items. - Provide critical resources and materials to support, leverage and ensure the success of all campaign entities and their priorities. - Continue to convene research as needed in the form of focus groups, listening sessions, and/or workgroups to better understand the needs of individuals and families experiencing homelessness before, during, and after disasters. - a.
+Technical Assistance Efforts b.
+Outreach and Education Efforts

-The Applicant will provide technical assistance and support services to Listos California Grant Program Subrecipients and Listos Campaign partners, and to create efficient systems for long-term and short-term data collection and reporting for the LX Program.
-The services include convening in-person and virtual meetings, maintaining a data collection/tracking methodology, and training grantees on data collection and best practices.
+The Subrecipient will provide technical assistance and support services to Listos California partners and to create efficient systems for long-term and short-term data collection and reporting for the LX Program.
+The services include, but are not limited to, convening in-person and virtual meetings, and maintaining a data collection/tracking methodology.

-The Applicant's role as the technical assistance to the Listos California Grant Program is to provide the critical resources and materials to support, leverage, and ensure the success of all campaign entities and their priorities, to include:
+The Subrecipient's role as the technical assistance to the Listos California Initiative is to provide the critical resources and materials to support, leverage, and ensure the success of all campaign entities and their priorities.